BerekHalfhand/portfolio/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

+## Installation

+`npm install`

+`npm install -g @angular/cli`

+Angular requires Node.js version 10.9.0 or later, so make sure to have it installed.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.